nicobailon/mcp-gemini-server/README.md

 ## Known Issues

 * `gemini_generateContentStream` uses a workaround, collecting all chunks before returning the full text.
-True streaming to the MCP client is not yet implemented.
+True streaming to the MCP client is not yet implemented due to current MCP SDK limitations.
 * `gemini_listFiles` and `gemini_listCaches` may not reliably return `nextPageToken` due to limitations in iterating the SDK's Pager object.
+A workaround is implemented but has limited reliability.
 * `gemini_uploadFile` requires absolute file paths when run from the server environment.
 * File Handling & Caching APIs are **not supported on Vertex AI**, only Google AI Studio API keys.
+* This server is primarily tested and optimized for Gemini 2.5 Pro Exp and Gemini 2.5 Flash models.
+While other models should work, these models are the primary focus for testing and feature compatibility.